 To support an increasing spectrum of bandwidth-intensive applications and traffic types, a large number of safe-proof network equipment have been designed, including optical modules supplied to meet the changing and fast-growing bandwidth demands in data centers.
 The optical modules are devices that connect the cabling to the network, providing an interface between the equipment and the cabling, sending and receiving data.

 There are various transceiver types available to match each Gigabit standard.
 For Gigabit technology, there are two defined transceiver types: Gigabit Interface Connector (GBIC), and the “mini-GBIC” or Small Form-factor Pluggable (SFP).
 For 10 Gigabit Ethernet (GbE) connectivity modules, there are three types: XENPAK (and related X2 and XPAK), XFPSFP+, and SFP+.
 This text mainly discusses the last two 10GbE optical modules types: XFP and SFP+.

 Optical modules refer to optical transceivers which consist of a transmitter on one end of a fiber and a receiver on the other end.
 XFP and SFP+ can be plugged into routers, switches, transport gear, or pretty much any network device to transmit and receive signals.
-They are hot swappable while the device is operating, standardized to be interchangeable among vendors, capable of operating over many different physical medium and at different distances.
-Being hot-swappable input/output device, XFP and SFP+ have the following main features in common.
+They are hot-swappable while the device is operating, standardized to be interchangeable among vendors, capable of operating over many different physical mediums and at different distances.
+Being a hot-swappable input/output device, XFP and SFP+ have the following main features in common.

 - Allow flexibility of interface choice;